david-drew/hddlr_docs/Intel_OpenVINO_HDDL-R_Setup.md

 Using the IEI Mustang-V100-MX8 requires downloading and installing the most current driver for your system.

-Visit the [IEI Download Center](https://download.ieiworld.com/) for the latest drivers and to search for software and documentation.
+Visit the [IEI Download Center](https://download.ieiworld.com/) for the most current software and documentation.
 Search for:     **Mustang-V100-MX8**

-As of 8/13/2019, the following links were for the latest drivers:
+As of 8/13/2019, the following links were for the latest software:

 [IEI Reset Driver Download, Linux](https://dls.ieiworld.com/IEIWeb/PDC_APP/PLM/OWFP000225/Mustang-V100_Linux_Plugin_1.0.1.20190409.tar.gz)

 [IEI Reset Driver Download, Windows](https://dls.ieiworld.com/IEIWeb/PDC_APP/PLM/OWFP000225/Mustang-V100_win64_Plugin_1.0.1.20190409.7z)

-Download the appropriate driver for your system, decompress the downloaded archive, enter the newly created directory, and run the install script:
+Download the appropriate software for your system, decompress the downloaded archive, enter the newly created directory, and run the install script:

 On **Linux***:
 -  Run the `install.sh script` with `sudo`, or as `root`.